nishant37/java_snippet/java_snippet/Readme.md

 Find all unique triplets in the array which gives the sum of zero.

 reverseList.java: This program reverses the linked list in java and prints them.

+altCharcaters.java: Given a string containing characters A and B only.
+Your task is to change it into a string such that there are no matching adjacent characters.
+To do this, you are allowed to delete zero or more characters in the string.